janpfander/consensus_trust/Experiment_6/preregistration.md

 # IV.
 Hypotheses

-Considering only `3` options condition of the experiment at hand, we expect the findings of experiment four to replicate.
-In experiment four, players would choose among `3` options.
+Considering only `3` options condition of the experiment at hand, we expect the findings of experiment four to replicate, for it is the exact same experiment as experiment four in this case.

-### H1a: Participants perceive an estimate of an independent informant as more accurate the more it converges with the estimates of other informants, given three choice options.
+### H1a: In the three options condition, participants perceive an estimate of an independent informant as more accurate the more it converges with the estimates of other informants.

 To test this hypothesis, we only consider participants assigned to the `3` options condition.